Spring Term 2021

 Have a lovely week everyone!

 Jemma & Team

 The theme for this weeks home learning is all about 'Boats' and 'What floats? '.
-Below we have included a story about 'Boats' that you may enjoy watching and listening to.
+Online you can find a story called 'Boats' by Tony Mitten and Ant Parker that you may enjoy watching and listening to.
 There are also topic some related tasks in the folder above named 'Messing about on the Water', that you may enjoy doing this week.
 Don't forget to continue working on the ongoing skills within the sub folders that are now in the middle section on this class page.